Mindful Living

 How to Prepare

-• Steep 1–2 teaspoons of dried raspberry leaf in boiling water for 10–15 minutes.
+• Steep 1–2 tsp dried leaves in boiling water for 10–15 minutes.

 Schisandra: The Adaptogenic Rejuvenator